 Do you know who the unseen characters were on the TV specials for "Peanuts?"

-The adults were never seen and spoke in unintelligible "wa wa wa" voices, and were all from the mind of "Peanuts" creator Charles M. Schulz.
+The adults, including teachers and parents, were never seen and spoke in unintelligible "wa wa wa" voices.

 Do you know who was the voice of the loving character named Nanny on the cartoon "Muppet Babies?"

 It was Barbara Billingsley, best know for playing Mrs. Cleaver on "Leave it to Beaver."